Solution Validation

 • Test with real data

-Cost: 1-4 weeks of dev time Learning: Is this technically possible?
+Cost: 1-4 weeks of dev time.
+What you learn: is this technically possible?

 The Solution Interview